vmorais34/nlw-journey-react/README.md

   - Navigate Function - useNavigate()

--- we start to separe the components in 18:30 by significated
+- we start to separe the components in 18:30 by significated
  - we started here this time
+ - desestructuring props with {...prop1,..prop2}